Why our products are special

 Waxed and Waterproof Canvas

-Like high quality leather, waxed canvas is classic and timeless, looking at once old fashioned and of the moment.
-Over time, waxed canvas will become softer and accumulate various signs of wear and marks of character.
-Our waxed canvas comes from the Martin Dyeing and Finishing Co., a family owned business that’s been around since 1838.
-We love their waxed canvas and we also like the fact that we almost have the same family name.
-We use waxed canvas for our larger and less formal bags, backpacks, and rucksacks.
-It’s perfect for these because it’s waterproof, lighter weight, and lower cost than leather and it’s rugged and stylish.
-Waxed canvas plays a starring role in our Drawstring Rucksack and Viator Messenger.
+Like high-quality leather, waxed canvas is classic and timeless, looking at once old-fashioned and of the moment.
+Over time, waxed canvas will become softer and accumulate nostalgic signs of wear and marks of character.
+Our waxed canvas comes from the Martin Dyeing and Finishing Co. in New Jersey, a family owned business that’s been around since 1838.
+We use our waxed canvas on our Rucksacks to withstand the weather and rain of the Pacific Northwest.

 Perhaps no material is more American than denim, born during California’s gold rush and popularized by brands such as Lee and Levi’s.
-Today we are in the midst of a lively denim revival.
-We are relative newcomers to working with denim, but we love its toughness and the way it pairs with leather and metal hardware (buckles and clasps).
-Our denim comes from Cone Denim Mills in North Carolina.
-They’ve been making denim since 1905.
-We don't use a lot of denim just yet, but it provides a flash of color for our Tradesman Aprons and our Viator Carryall.
+Denim has always remained an iconic fixture in the texture of American life, which makes it perfect for the timeless nature of Orox’s products.
+We are relative newcomers to working with denim, but we love its toughness and the way it pairs with leather, metal buckles, and clasps.
+Our denim comes from Cone Denim Mills in North Carolina, who have been making denim since 1891.
+Denim provides a flash of color for our Tradesman Aprons and our Viator Carryall.

-Copper hardware is a distinguished counterpoint to leather and denim.
+Copper hardware is a distinguished counterpoint to leather and canvas.
 Buckles, clasps, and rings are more commonly made out of brass, nickel, and brushed chrome, but we especially love copper.
-Our solid sand casted copper hardware is U.S. made by Clendinen Brothers in Baltimore, MD (est. 1865) and it looks great with just about everything we make.
-Over time it takes on a beautiful subtle greenish patina and, if you don’t like the weathered look it is easy to clean.
-We feature copper hardware in our Parva Rucksack, Merces Tote, and Nuntius A4.
+Our solid sand casted copper hardware is U.S. made by Clendenen Brothers in Baltimore, MD, established in 1865.
+Over time copper takes on a beautiful subtle greenish patina, and if you don’t prefer the weathered look, it is easy to clean.
+We feature copper hardware in our Parva Rucksack and Merces Purses.